papcaii/CTF-note/README.md

 # CTF Note

 ## Description
-I will store some pwn writeups here for reference
+I will store some knowledge here for reference

 ## Some tips
-i know sth new
+I know sth new

+#### ARM
+This is a lot of things so I will give it a directory for it [ARM](ARM)

 #### TLS
 when a child thread is created, the TLS(Thread Local Storage) will be stored next to the new stack of the child thread like this